amyzhg/cs30-major-project/proposal.md

 - **Reset button**
   - Resets your progress on the book
 - **Instead of MD files you make different html pages dedictated to ur proposal etc**
+- **Customization**
+  - Font choice
+  - Colour of text colour picker
+  - use ai voice model when you type it says the word?? (maybe?)